 Apples, persimmons, grapes, gourds, pumpkins, acorn squash, pears, cranberries, plums, pomegranate, guava and herbs are all in season right now.
 They all look so pretty on festive Fall tablescapes.
 Arrange them in a grouping or around each place setting.
 Be as creative as you like!

 Creating a festive Fall tablescape doesn’t have to take a lot of extra work.
 After all, the one thing that makes dinner with friends, family, coworkers and neighbors feel special is that they feel welcome in your home.

-I know it can be super easy to just grab something on your way home from work or to curl up in front of the tv and watch your favorite show on Netflix.
+I know it can be super easy to just grab something on your way home from work or to curl up in front of the TV and watch your favorite show on Netflix.
 We’re not judging at all.
-We love movie nights on Friday’s complete with ice cream and gluten free pizza as much as anyone else.
+Movie nights on Friday’s complete with ice cream and gluten free pizza are some of our favorite things too!

 Let today be the day you turn off the TV, put down your cell phone or tablet and break out the conversation cards or ask Alexa to play your favorite songs.